skx/overseer/README.md

 ## Executing Tests

-As mentioned already the process of executing the tests is done int two-steps:
+As mentioned already executing tests a two-step process:

 * First of all tests are parsed and inserted into a redis-based queue.
 * Secondly the tests are pulled from that queue and executed.